thienhap/botframework-sdk/specs/testing/skills/SkillsFunctionalTesting.md

 Wherever is relevant, we also include a list of _alternate flows_ that describe small variations in the test case (e.g.: state of the consumer, state of the skill, error condition, special considerations).

 The skill bots have been implement so they implement the key BF feature at least once.
+Working here right now

 Given these elements, the number of test cases for each scenario can be calculated by multiplying the number of permutations in the matrix by the number of values for each variable and then multiplied by the number of alternate flows.